 PHP is an important part of your cPanel server.
 One aspect of PHP’s configuration that can be overlooked is the PHP handler.
 The PHP handler is the specific implementation of PHP on your server that interfaces with Apache.
 On a cPanel server, there are four main PHP Handlers:

 Switching from one PHP handler to another can be a detailed process, especially when changing the ownership of PHP scripts is involved.
-PHP is fully managed by Liquid Web’s Heroic Support Team, so if you are thinking that you need to switch handlers, feel free to contact them at the information below to guide you through that transition.
+PHP is fully managed by Liquid Web’s Heroic Support® Team, so if you are considering switching handlers or would like to take advantage of our FCGI optimizations, feel free to contact us using the information below.
+Our Heroic Support® Team will be happy to guide you through that transition.

 Liquid Web’s Heroic Support is always available to assist customers with this or any other issue.
 If you need our assistance please contact us: